InteliThreeGroup/Beneficios/BusinessPlan.md

 * Empower HR with total control and intelligent automation.
 * Offer employees real freedom, portability, and expanded purchasing power.
 * Generate economic value and predictability for establishments, without exploitation or concentration.
+* To turn benefits into living experiences that not only provide purchasing power but also promote engagement, well-being, and culture.
 * Connect the benefits system to a new digital economy.
 * Actively contribute to the UN SDGs and ESG strategies.